-For baseband applications below ~10 MHz where SNR is a key parameter, differential transformer coupling is the recommended input configuration (see Figure 45).
+For baseband applications below ~10 MHz where SNR is a key parameter, differential transformer-coupling is the recommended input configuration.
+An example is shown in Figure 45.
 To bias the analog input, the VCM voltage can be connected to the center tap of the secondary winding of the transformer.